-Whether you’re interested in a career that will make direct use of your legal knowledge or want to change direction and work in a different industry then this guide is for you.
+Whether you’re interested in a career that will make direct use of your legal knowledge or want to change direction and work in a different industry, this guide is for you.

 It should help you think about the skills you have, the jobs they can be applied to, and the options available.

-Some of the other skills you will have picked up include:
+Some of the skills you will have picked up include:

 - communication skills

 - ability to state a case (orally as well as in writing)

 - good analytical skills